pfsense/docs/source/vpn/openvpn/configuring-a-site-to-site-static-key-openvpn-instance.rst

 the VPN can be selected from a list, such as **Status > Services**, or **Diagnostics > Packet Capture**.

 **Shared key** : The keys can be made in the GUI.
-Check “Automatically generate a shared key.”, and when the settings are saved, a key will be generated.
+Check "Automatically generate a shared key.", and when the settings are saved, a key will be generated.
 Then copy/paste the key into the client.

 **Encryption algorithm** : This setting must match on both sides.
 Any of